In-class Diploma Program

 Would you like to combine your attention to detail with your desire to help people maintain and improve their health?
 Then the Pharmacy Technician program could be the right option for you!
 Pharmacy Technicians perform many tasks including filling and final release of prescriptions, compounding medications and managing day-to-day pharmacy operations.

-The program is designed to meet the standards set by the Canadian Council for Accreditation of Pharmacy Programs (CCAPP).
-By the end of the program, students are expected to be able to meet the Professional Competencies for Canadian Pharmacy Technicians at Entry to Practice established by the National Association of Pharmacy Regulatory Authorities (NAPRA) and the Educational Outcomes for Pharmacy Technician Programs in Canada established by Canadian Pharmacy Technician Educators Association (CPTEA).
+The program curriculum is aligned with the standards of the Canadian Council for Accreditation of Pharmacy Programs (CCAPP), the National Association of Pharmacy Regulatory Authorities (NAPRA) Entry-to-Practice Competencies, and the Canadian Pharmacy Technician Educators Association (CPTEA) Educational Outcomes.

 The fun, online quiz takes 3-minutes to complete and you’ll get a personalized report.
 Identify your strengths and social style plus the training and positions you’re best suited for.
 Get your Pharmacy Technician Career Training Readiness score now!